-We would like to let you know about the joint initiative between Oklahoma City Public Schools and the Metropolitan Library System for the 2016-2017 school year.
+We would like to let you know about the joint initiative between Oklahoma City Public Schools and the Metropolitan Library System.

 All OKCPS students and staff can use their Student ID number to access and check out public library resources.
 We are calling this initiative ONEcard, because one number (an OKCPS student ID number) is all that a student will need.

 ONEcard allows students to borrow eResources and access the library’s online learning databases just like any other Metropolitan Library card.
 Students can also borrow up to 10 print or audiobooks (no DVDs or music CDs).
 There are no overdue fines for ONEcard accounts, but users are responsible for fees on lost or damaged books.

 Some of the great resources that could help your child are:

 A kid-friendly version of Encyclopaedia Britannica designed to help K-5 students with homework assignments, school projects, and research reports.

 Contains state and country profiles, graphs and tables, photos, biographical articles, and unique information like recipes from around the world.
 There is a version of this database just for kids and a version for everyone else.

 Students can easily search for information about animals, arts and music, biographies, math, science, and more using resources like New World Encyclopedia, the American Heritage Children's Dictionary, popular full-text elementary school magazines, eBooks, thousands of images, and videos.

 A language-learning resource for kids and babies that uses videos and other tools to help them learn a new language in a way they can enjoy and understand.